 The students will learn the principles behind stretching, strengthening, mobilization, and aerobic activity in order to effectively incorporate remedial exercise prescription into their treatments.
 This course studies the use of exercise for prevention and rehabilitation of injury, including structure and progression of range of motion exercise, stretches and strength building, including functional exercises.

 P- MASG2002 Clinical Anatomy 2

-This course continues with the student's experience in the public clinic.
-Students will have to meet certain competencies related to previous and current courses.
-Emphasis will be placed on further developing the critical thinking skills of the clinicians through the creation of treatment plans and client self-care.
+Building upon their experience in the public clinic.
+Students continue to practice skills, professionalism, reflection and related Interjurisdictional competencies.
+Emphasis is placed on further developing the critical thinking skills of the clinicians through the creation of treatment plans and client self-care.

-P-MASG2005 Clinical Practice 1 and P-MASG2004 Clinical Assessment
+P- MASG2005 Clinical Practice 1 and C- MASG2015 Clinical Assessment 2